Strengthening Support for Kinship Caregivers

 On the Child Welfare Information Gateway’s podcast, employees of Rhode Island’s Department of Children, Youth and Families (DCYF) discuss their customer-service approach to kinship care.
 In the episode entitled Advances in Supporting Kinship Caregivers, Part 1,” presenters DCYF’s Melissa E. Aguiar-Rivard, chief of practice standards, Recruitment, Development and Support; Lori D’Alessio, deputy chief of licensing; and Dorn Dougan, regional director, DCYF Region discuss how DCYF cultivates relationships with family members and others who are closely connected to children in need of a home.

 DCYF has established a team dedicated to family search and engagement — a collection of strategies that help locate and engage family members and fictive kin for children who enter foster care.
 Peers who have experience in kinship relationships mentor the caregivers.
 The state provides financial support for kinship care, and in recent years, has expanded and enhanced its family-based care services.
-The Casey Foundation provided the state technical assistance on child welfare services, including kinship support, from 2014 to 2019.
+The Casey Foundation also provided the state with technical assistance on child welfare services, including kinship support in the past decade.

-Listen to the podcast series on supporting kinship caregivers at Child Welfare Information Gateway.
+Listen to Part 2, Part 3, Part 4 and Part 5 on supporting kinship caregivers from the Child Welfare Information Gateway.

 Engaging Kinship Caregivers: Managing Risk Factors in Kinship Care,” is a five-part video training series for child welfare professionals led by Joseph Crumbley, a therapist, author and public speaker with expertise in kinship care.